jacob-blanc/jacob-blanc/README.md

 ## 👋 Hi, I’m Jacob Blanco

-I'm IT professional with more than 10 years working experience.
+I'm an IT professional with more than 10 years working experience.

 I love and have fun with Engineering, Implementation, Deployment, Administration, Support, Training and Implementation IT solutions, on different Infrastructures such: